-Submit Schedule E with your return.
+Include this Schedule with your return.

-SCHEDULE F CORPORATION AND PARTNERSHIP - DEDUCTION FOR CONTRIBUTIONS TO PENSION OR OTHER QUALIFIED PLANS
+SCHEDULE F CORPORATION- DEDUCTION FOR CONTRIBUTIONS TO PENSION OR OTHER QUALIFIED PLANS

-Complete this Schedule if you claim a deduction for contributions to pension or other qualified plans on line 38, Part V of Form 480.10 or 480.20.
-You must complete a Schedule F Corporation and Partnership for each plan that you sponsor and to which you had contributed during the corporation or partnership's taxable year.
+Complete this Schedule if you claim a deduction for contributions to pension or other qualified plans on line 38, Part V of Form 480.20.
+You must complete a Schedule F Corporation for each plan that you sponsor and to which you had contributed during the corporation's taxable year.

 Indicate the name and type of plan for which you are completing the schedule.
 The effective date is the date established in the plan document, on which the employees began to participate of the benefits provided by the plan.
-The qualification date is the date on which the Department granted the determination that the plan meets the requirements provided by Section 1165 of the Code and that the trust that is part of the same, is exempt from the payment of tax.
+The qualification date is the date on which the Department granted the determination that the plan meets the requirements provided by Section 1081.01 of the Code and that the trust that is part of the same, is exempt from the payment of tax.

 Indicate the name and identification number of the trust established according to the plan.
-Also indicate the total employer contributions made during the taxable year to the plan for which Schedule F Corporation and Partnership is being completed and that are being claimed as deduction.
+Also indicate the total employer contributions made during the taxable year to the plan for which Schedule F Corporation is being completed and that are being claimed as deduction.

-Complete the questionnaire in all of its parts for the plan's taxable year that ended in the same date of the corporations or partnership's taxable year.
-If the plan's taxable year is different from the corporation or partnership's taxable year, complete the information for the plan's taxable year that ended within the corporation or partnership's taxable year for which Form 480.10 or 480.20 is being completed.
+Complete the questionnaire in all of its parts for the plan's taxable year that ended in the same date of the corporation's taxable year.
+If the plan's taxable year is different from the corporation's taxable year, complete the information for the plan's taxable year that ended within the corporation's taxable year for which Form 480.20 is being completed.